TheBiggestTrees/SuperSlinkyAPI/README.md

 # SuperSlinkyAPI
-API for servers hosted by the SuperSlinkyServer
+API for servers hosted by the SuperSlinkyServer.

+Built with GameDig, Express and Node.js

+Supports the FiveM, Minecraft, Rust, and Assetto Corsa Super Slinky Servers.